Windows 11 Keyboard Layout Keeps Changing? How to Stop it

 3. In the Update Drivers window, select Search automatically for drivers.

-Alternatively, you can forego all the manual steps and opt for Driverfix which is a third-party tool that automatically finds, downloads, and installs drivers for you.
+Alternatively, you can forego all the manual steps and opt for Outbyte which is a third-party tool that automatically finds, downloads, and installs drivers for you.
 It offers you a comprehensive solution for all your driver-related issues.

 With the tool, your PC will be working at its best, improving its performance and making sure that all the drivers are up to date.
 All your worries will be put to rest as it is safe to use.